-THE MOUTHPIECE OF WWW.ROBDAMNIT.COM (which is in ruins and needs a complete rebuild, but I digress) ............ random thoughts, ranting, ravings, political analysis, social commentary, drunken musings, righteous tirades and maybe a little poetry all of for and by real and imaginary people
+THE MOUTHPIECE OF WWW.ROBDAMNIT.COM (which for the moment redirects here as the site needs a complete rebuild, but I digress) ............ random thoughts, ranting, ravings, political analysis, social commentary, drunken musings, righteous tirades and maybe a little poetry all of for and by real and imaginary people

 Saturday, November 20, 2010